How Much Do Lash Techs Make? Statistics, Data & Case Study

 Being an entrepreneur and opening a lash studio is completely worth it and extremely rewarding.

-When compared to the employment route, you’ll make more money and have more control over your time and bookings.
+When compared to the employment route, you’ll make more money and have more control over your schedule.

 According to Verified Market Research, the international false lashes market is growing at a CAGR of 6.95% until 2028 and $2.31 Billion from $1.36 Billion in 2020.5